danielperna84/hass-configurator/README.md

 - Execute it (`sudo ./configurator.py`)
 - To terminate the process do the usual `CTRL+C`, maybe once or twice

+It is also possible to place configurator.py somewhere else.
+For this to work though, you have to modify the source code.
+Near the top you'll find the variable `BASEPATH`.
+Set this to something like `"/home/hass/.homeassistant"`, and no matter where you're running the configurator from, it will [chroot](https://linux.die.net/man/1/chroot) into that directory and start serving files from there.

 By default the webapp listens on IP `0.0.0.0` (which is every IP the machine has) on port `3218`.
 If you leave it that way and you DON'T USE SSL, you can embed the configurator into HASS using a [panel_iframe](https://home-assistant.io/components/panel_iframe/):

 ```yaml